faizaan1abd/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

          ![](../media/dev-genai-june-2.png)

-         >**Note** : gpt-4o is supported only for chat completions and it is not supported for completions API.
+         > **Note:** : gpt-4o is supported only for chat completions and it is not supported for completions API.

 1. Click the back arrow on the newly created model, then select **Deployments (1)** under **Shared Resources** in the left pane.
 After that, click **+ Deploy model (2)** and choose **Deploy base model (3)**.